yubinkarki/learning-javascript/interview_questions/javascript.md

 > Hash map data structure
 > Closure and Hoisting
 > Memoization
 > Performance of a web page
+> SQL join and query performance